Publisher, Louis Mannie Lionni

 Ellyn Gaydos is a non-fiction writer and a farmer living in upstate New York.

-Neil Grill was a professor of English in the Bronx for 35 years, is now a psychoanalyst, and is also the editor’s father.
+Neil Grill was a professor of English in the Bronx for 35 years, then a psychoanalyst, now a poet, and also the editor’s father.

 Dan Higgins is a photographer living in Vermont.

 Jim is a Civic engagement volunteer and Community activist.